 Protect Yourself With CRES E&O Insurance

-Every CRES E&O policy includes access to pre-claim expert legal services 7 days a week!
+Every CRES real estate E&O policy includes access to pre-claim expert legal services 7 days a week!

-Your CRES specialists are experts in real estate insurance and can tailor an insurance package to suit your real estate business.
-(If our offerings aren’t the best options for you, we’ll even do the shopping for you — to find you the right policies.
+Your CRES specialists are experts in real estate E&O insurance and can tailor an insurance package to suit your real estate business.
+(If our offerings aren’t the best options for you, we’ll even do the shopping for you to find you the right policies.
 We’re part of one of the largest insurance brokers in the world, and have unparalleled access to more E&O and other insurance options than just about anyone.)

 Contact the CRES team at 800-880-2747 for a confidential discussion today.